AmilaWeerasinghe/angular-Ecommerce-application/README.md

 Angular calls ngOnInit() shortly after creating a component.

 The route parameters correspond to the path variables defined in the route.
 The productId is provided from the URL that was matched to the route.
 You use the productId to display the details for each unique product.

+Managing Data

+ 1.Services

+  In Angular, a service is an instance of a class that can be made available to any part of your application using Angular's dependency injection system.